tingard/btreeny/README.md

 ### Rerun

 Rerun is a great tool for visualizing robotics applications - and we want to make it easy for you to add your `btreeny` state to each timestep.
+If rerun is installed, you can run the below to log the current tree status to the active recording:

 ```python
 import rerun as rr